 Builders' merchant

-Sell and hire out products for use in DIY and professional building.
+Sell, hire out and advise on products for use in DIY, garden projects and professional building.

 Also known as: yard manager, DIY store worker, DIY sales assistant